 Leader of the State Parliamentary Labor Party - Roger Cook

-Representative of the Federal Parliamentary Labor Party - Senator Fatima Payman
+Representative of the Federal Parliamentary Labor Party - Senator Sue Lines

 Members of the Administrative Committee - Brad Gandy, Caitlin Collins, Carolyn Smith, Clem Chan.
 Dominic Rose, Elo Braskic, Margaret Quirk, Stephen Catania and Steve McCartney.